vitest-dev/vitest/docs/config/index.md

 You can use `process.env.VITEST_POOL_ID` (integer-like string) inside to distinguish between threads.

 :::tip
-Note, that if you are running [`--threads=false`](#threads), this setup file will be run in the same global scope multiple times.
+Note, that if you are running [`--isolate=false`](#isolate-1-1-0), this setup file will be run in the same global scope multiple times.
 Meaning, that you are accessing the same global object before each test, so make sure you are not doing the same thing more than you need.
 :::

 For example, you may rely on a global variable: